-Setup also has a "Quick" menu that summarizes the options most critical to the operation of the terminal.
-Travel between menus is facilitated by function keys that are listed at the top every menu
+Setup also has a "Quick" menu that summarizes all the options critical to the operation of the terminal.
+Travel between menus is facilitated by function keys that are listed at the top of every menu.

-Split screen is not available if one of the sessions is selected as IBM $3151\ \mathrm{emulation}.$
+Split screen is not available if one of the sessions is selected as IBM 3151 emulation.